Post-Award Reminders & FAQs

 At the time of the initial appointment and subsequent reappointment of trainees, the Training PD/PI must submit a Statement of Appointment for each trainee through Xtrain.
 In addition, a signed Payback Agreement must be submitted for each postdoctoral trainee who is in his/her first 12 months of Kirschstein-NRSA postdoctoral support.
 The Payback Agreement must be mailed to the IC and a copy must be retained by the department.

-Stipends or other costs may not be charge to a grant until a trainee has been officially appointed and the appropriate paperwork have been approved by NIH.
+Stipends or other costs may not be charged to a grant until a trainee has been officially appointed and the appropriate paperwork has been approved by NIH.

 Reference: NIH GPS Section 11.3.13.1 Statement of Appointment (Form PHS 2271)